Stella-Yin/Stella-Yin.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why I'm Your Next Data Scientist
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+My name is Stella Yin.
+Here are some compelling reasons to consider me for your data science team:

+Proficient in Python, SQL, and various data analysis tools, including PowerBI and advanced machine learning libraries.
+Experienced in developing forecasting models, conducting feature engineering, and optimizing algorithms for recommendation systems and cloud cost management.
+Ready to drive actionable insights from your data?

+My Professional Journey
+For a detailed look at my projects and specific expertise in data science, especially within computational linguistics and natural language processing, I invite you to view my detailed project discussions on my LinkedIn profile.
+These projects demonstrate my capability to handle complex data scenarios and deliver meaningful results that can enhance business strategies and operations

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+To be honest, I'm having some trouble remembering right now.